-TACTICS PROGRESS for 2023 (1) Distribute and promote PROMPT Narcan Training through traditional channels and community partnerships.
-(1) Promoted the 4/28/23 NARCAN training for VCHD through traditional channels and VCHelp.org.
-There were 8 participants.
+TACTICS PROGRESS for 2024 (1) Distribute and promote PROMPT Narcan Training through traditional channels and community partnerships.
+(1) Narcan Training is no longer offered by the VCHD but is currently being offered in Vermilion County through the Carle Addictions program.
+A list of Narcan locations is also available.
 (2) Promote Drug Take Back Box with outreach.
-(2) We had 330 lbs. of pharmaceutical waste in FY23.
+(2) We had 315 lbs. of pharmaceutical waste in FY24.
 There was one social media post on the drug takeback program.